How to Get Around Scotland Without a Car

 3. The Lochs and Glens Route: Stretching over 200 miles, this route connects the Glasgow and Inverness, passing through the heart of the Loch Lomond and the Trossachs National Park and the Cairngorms National Park.
 Pedal alongside shimmering lochs, lush forests, and charming villages while catching glimpses of wildlife.

 4. Edinburgh to St Andrews: If you prefer a shorter ride, the route from Edinburgh to St Andrews is an ideal choice.
-Covering around 70 miles, this route takes you through picturesque countryside and offers an opportunity to explore historic sites in St Andrews, home to one of the world’s oldest golf courses.
+Covering around 70 miles, this route takes you through picturesque countryside.
+It offers an opportunity to explore historic sites in St Andrews, home to one of the world’s oldest golf courses.

 5. Mountain Biking in the Scottish Borders: For mountain biking enthusiasts, the Scottish Borders offer an array of thrilling trails.
 The 7stanes trails, spread across several forests, provide a variety of challenges for riders of all skill levels.
 If you’re looking for thrills in beautiful surroundings, you can’t do it better than on these trails!